SpeciesFileGroup/taxonworks_doc/README.md

 # TaxonWorks Documentation

 ## Content
 This repository documents [TaxonWorks](https://taxonworks.org) for both users and developers.
-It is the source for the [https://docs.taxonworks.org](TaxonWorks Documentation).
+It is the source for the [TaxonWorks Documentation](https://docs.taxonworks.org).

 Content is being migrated from and/or also available from various other locations.
 You might also see: